0x80/isolate-package/README.md

 ## Lockfiles

-I inspected the NPM lockfile as well as the Yarn v1 and v3 lockfiles and they seem to have a flat structure unrelated to the workspace packages structure, so I have made the assumption that they can be copied to the isolate output as-is.
+The lockfiles for NPM as well as the Yarn v1 and v3 seem to have a flat structure unrelated to the workspace packages structure, so they are copied to the isolate output as-is.

 The PNPM lockfile clearly has a structure describing the different packages by their relative paths, and so to correct the lockfile it is adapted before being stored to the isolate directory.

-I am not sure the Firebase deploy pipeline is actually detecting a `pnpm-lock.yaml` file and using PNPM to install its packages.
-This needs to be verified...
+There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5).
+Until that is resolved, you can choose to exclude the lockfile by setting the configuration `"excludeLockfile": true`.

 ## Used Terminology